 Java is one of the most popular programming languages.
-It is used for developing anything from lightweight mobile applications to desktop applications.
+It is used to develop everything from lightweight mobile applications to large enterprise-level applications, web servers, and desktop applications.

 Prerequisites